tradingstrategy-ai/python-logging-discord-handler/README.md

 # Features

 - Minimum or no changes to a Python application needed
-- Optional color coding of messages using embeds
+- Optional color coding of messages using [Discord embeds](https://discordjs.guide/popular-topics/embeds.html#embed-preview)
 - Optional emoticons on messages using Unicode
 - Discord rate limiting friendly for burst of logs
 - Documentation